 If an MD patient has wet AMD and has to receive monthly eye injections, how should they tackle this COVID-19 lockdown?

-As these injections should be routinely taken and we are all living in a time of crisis due to the COVID-19 lockdown, MD patients have to rely on special clinics that are making accommodations for such high-risk cases.
+As these injections should be routinely taken and we are all living in a time of crisis due to the lockdown, Macular Degeneration Patients During COVID-19 have to rely on special clinics that are making accommodations for such high-risk cases.
 To protect themselves and others, these patients should take utmost precautions of social distancing even when setting up a doctor-patient meeting for their injections.

 As macular degeneration treatments with anti-VEGF injections and Zinc medications may hamper COVID-19 precautions and treatment, it is always better to take the safer route from the beginning.
 Stem cell therapy has become quite a successful way of treating macular degeneration and the owing to its immunomodulatory and regenerative potential, MD treatment with stem cell therapy can further fight COVID-19 infection without any conventional drug candidates.